Fulfilling Our Mission

 The focus on campus is on functional academics; language and communication skills; and the acquiring of daily living, house-hold, domestic & vocational skills.
 The emphasis, throughout, is on ‘inclusive’ learning and activity.

 Assisted independent living in a simulated ‘home’ environment for young adults – separately for 4 girls & 4 boys.

 Residential facilities, separately for 60 girls & 60 boys.

 SE School cum Day Care Centre with a capacity for 150 CwD.
-This includes an early intervention centre, class rooms, a library, a computer laboratory and vocational training and therapeutic services.
+This includes class rooms, a library, a computer laboratory and vocational training facilities.

 The objective of the TB Control Programme is to assist the Uttarakhand State Government in the control – detection, diagnosis and treatment – of TB.

 RAPHAEL is a government designated Directly Observed Treatment Short Course (DOTS) Centre.
 Its TB Control Programme is run in accordance with guidelines laid down in the Revised National Tuberculosis Control Programme (RNTCP).

 Its facilities include a 20 (12 male; 8 female) bed hospital; an Out-patient Department; and a clinical laboratory capable of the full range of investigations for TB.
 Patients detected with TB are registered and given a unique NIKSHAY Identity Number.
 Those who are able to return to their homes are provided with a ‘referral’ & free medication for a limited period.
 They are then instructed to report to their local DOTS centre to continue with their treatment in accordance with the RNTCP.
 Only those patients suffering from acute tubercular infection & ‘shared symptoms’ and deemed unfit to travel are admitted in the hospital.
 They are discharged with a referral & medication only after their general condition improves.
 It is this latter ‘in-patient’ facility that makes RAPHAEL’s TB control programme unique.